usfomicshub/usfomicshub.github.io/Cluster_Computing/RNAseq_Pipeline/index.md

 ### To load the module:

-1. Add the hub's module files to your path for this session.
+1. Add the Hub's module files to your path for this session.

         export MODULEPATH=/shares/omicshub/modulefiles:$MODULEPATH